 From June to November, the Atlantic Southeast must prepare for intense weather

-Air Compressor Care
+AC Compressor Care

-The air compressor of your conditioner is the part of the system which is outside of the house, in the condensing unit.
+The AC compressor of your conditioner is the part of the system which is outside of the house, in the condensing unit.
 The air compressor is the heart of your cooling system.
 It is the part of the air conditioner, which compresses refrigerant until it becomes a high pressure gas.
 The gas then moves to an outdoor coil to release the heat from the refrigerant until it condensates into a liquid and evaporates.

-Preparing for Winter
+Prepare HVAC System for Winter

 Winters can be unpredictable in the Southeastern U.S. It is often best to be prepared for anything.
 One way to make sure your air conditioner is in prime condition in the spring is very simple; check on your system daily or at a minimum, weekly.
 Check to make sure it is not affected by weather and debris during the chilly months.
-Whether it is rain or snow damage, or frozen drainage, it’s best to be always check on it even when not using it.
+Whether it is rain or snow damage, or frozen drainage, it’s best to always check on it even when not using it.

 Ray and Son is located in Southern Georgia and Northern Florida to provide expertise to a variety of homes and businesses.
-Contact them today to schedule a tune-up before the cold sets in.
+Contact them today to schedule a tune up before the cold sets in.